scrabbletank/farhome-rules/rulesdoc.md

 Death saves aren't the only way you can lose temporary wounds, creatures can still make attacks against you and any melee attacks that hit you deal full damage regardless of the wound dice rolled.
 Likewise, allies can attempt to bring you back with healing spells, potions, or by stabilizing you.
 While in this state healing effects restore any lost temporary wounds first before restoring your wounds.
 If this brings you 1 wound or above you regain consciousness and no longer make death saves.

 You can attempt to stabilize a character by making a medicine check.
 The check takes 10 AP and you must be beside the downed character to make it.
-Roll a medicine check, adding a Terrible die for every temporary wound the character is missing.
+Roll a medicine check, adding a terrible die for every temporary wound the character is missing.
 On success the character is stabilized, on failure the character restores a temporary wound for every critical success in your medicine check.
 A stabilized players's wounds are set to 1 and they no longer make death saving throws, gaining consciousness after 10 minutes.

 ### Action Points